Create table

 immediately after the column name, as follows:

-table to the catalog of the system with three properties: name
+table to the database with three properties: name

 , age